 What is the SOAP Method of Bible Study?

 You may have heard of the SOAP method.
 This approach has become fairly common.
 The SOAP method of Bible study is a great way to make a meaningful connection with God and study the Bible daily.

 SOAP is an acronym for Scripture – Observation – Application – Prayer.

-My pastor’s wife adds an extra component which I think is crucial for making that meaningful connection with the Lord.
+My pastor’s wife adds an extra component that I think is crucial for making that meaningful connection with the Lord.

 How to Use the Praise SOAP Bible Study Method

 I suggest getting a spiral notebook or a binder with loose-lined paper.

 Keep it close to your Bible or somewhere where you can access it easily throughout your day.